 What are the most common ways Australian school students aged 12-17 years use cannabis?

-Among Australian school students aged 12-17 years who regularly use cannabis, 69% smoke cannabis in a bong and 27% smoke it as a joint.
+Among Australian school students aged 12-17 years who used cannabis in the past year, 50% smoked it in a bong and 33% smoked it as a joint.

-Source: Cancer Council Victoria (2012).
-Australian secondary school students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2011.
+Source: Cancer Council Victoria (2018).
+ASSAD 2017 Statistics and Trends: Australian secondary school students' use of tobacco, alcohol, over-the-counter drugs and illicit substances.
+(NCETA secondary analysis, 2019).

-Please note: The proportion of school students who use bongs/joints differs from the proportion of young people in the general population who use bongs/joints (see FAQ What are the most common ways Australians in the general population aged 12-17 years use cannabis?).
-This is due to the use of different survey measures.
-The school students’ survey (ASSAD) asks respondents to select one of four different methods of use.
-However, only data concerning the two most common methods of use among students who regularly use cannabis is publicly available.
-By contrast, the general population survey (NDSHS) asks respondents who have used cannabis at least once in the past 12 months to select one (or more) of five methods of use.
+Please note: The proportion of school students who used bongs and joints differs from the proportion of youth in the general population who used bongs or joints due to differences in survey measures (see FAQ: What are the most common ways Australians in the general population aged 12-17 years use cannabis?).
+In the Australian Secondary School Students’ Alcohol and Drug (ASSAD) survey, respondents could only select one of four different methods of use and data presented concerns only those who regularly use and the two most common forms of use.
+In the general population survey (National Drug Strategy Household Survey), respondents could select more than one of the five methods of use and data presented concerns those who have used at least once in the past 12 months.